PabloCorso/elma-tcg/app/assets/rules.md

 #### Text box

 The text box is printed on the lower half of the card.
 It usually contains rules text defining the card's abilities.
-The text box may also contain italicised text that has no game function.
+The text box may also contain italicized text that has no game function.

 If a rule is described with a keyword it may contain the explanation written in italics and between parenthesis.
-For example: "First Finish _(Only the first finish of each kuski is taken into account in the result.)_"
+For example: "First Finish _(Kuski times are calculated as kuski's first finish plus 1 minute per full turn already battled.)_"

 #### Personal Records